Fu (tally): Tiger tally/Hufu

 Tiger tallies were known as hufu (虎符 (hǔfú)).
 The word hufu first appears in the biography of Lord Hsin-ling in the Records of the Grand Historian, where a stolen tiger tally is used to relieve the state of Zhao.
 It was through the tiger tally that the Emperors of China would authorize and delegate the power to his generals to command and dispatch an army.
 According to the Chinese tradition, the tiger was a symbol of valour; therefore, a tiger-shaped tally symbolized the expectation that an imperial command should be completed as promptly and as courageously as a tiger with the authorization of the emperor.

 The tiger tally was initially made of jade, but it was eventually made into bronze in the Warring States period.
 The tiger tally had text inscription on its back and were typically made of two pieces.
 The two-piece tiger tally was used to verify troop deployment orders from the central government.
-Left pieces were issued to a local commander or the a local official, and right pieces were retained by the central government.
+Left pieces were issued to a local commander or official, and right pieces were retained by the central government.
 Government orders were deemed to be authentic if they were accompanied by the right piece matching the recipient's left piece; and only when it was deemed authentic and the two-pieced were matched that these orders could take effect and the army could be mobilized.
 And, when ordered to implement troop order, the imperial court would send the left piece to the official who is carrying the right part.
 This practice was popular during the Warring States Period, Qin and Han dynasties.
 The use of tiger tally continued to be used throughout the Han dynasty until the Sui dynasty.

 Not all tiger tallies were separated two pieces, or even used as tallies.
 The tiger tally from the tomb of King Zhao Mo of Nanyue, however, was cast as a single piece.
 It demonstrates that tiger tally were not uniform and could function as tokens instead of tallies.